onep1xel/TheAccessAgency/content/_index.md

   image: /images/Ryan.png
   alt: a circular colour photo of Ryan, he's in his wheelchair smiling at the camera
   heading: About Us
-  text: Ryan Smith is a **qualified access consultant**, a member of the Association of Consultants in Access Australia (ACAA) and a wheelchair user.
-He has 20+ years in design and strategic communications and is a judge in the 2023 Victorian Tourism Awards.
+  text: Ryan Smith is a qualified access consultant, a wheelchair user and a member of the Access Consultants Association (ACA).
+    He has 20+ years working in strategic design and is an award-winning communications specialist.
+He's also a judge for the 2023 Victorian Tourism Awards.
     **He leads The Access Agency and is an expert in Accessible and Inclusive Tourism.**
   link:
     text: Find out more